resola-ai/jobs/data/readme.md

 ## Requirements

 - +3 years proven experience as a data engineer or in a similar role
-- Communicate clearly and effectively at all levels in English
 - Technical expertise with data models, data mining, and segmentation techniques
 - Knowledge of programming languages  (e.g. Python)
 - Hands-on experience with SQL database design
 - Experience with AWS
-- Experience with AWS Athena
+- Experience with Athena
 - Experience with Airflow
 - Experience with Snowflake
+- Experience with development tools (e.g. Git, Github, Docker)
 - Great numerical and analytical skills
+- Communicate clearly and effectively at all levels in English
-- Excellent communication and teamwork skills
+- Excellent communication skills and can collaborate effectively with stakeholders at different levels of seniority
 - Great attention to detail
 - Organizational skills

 ## Nice to have

-- Familiarity integrating third party APIs
+- Familiarity with IaaS tools such as CDK and Terraform
+- Experience with Lean/Agile methodologies
-- Can communicate in Japanese with our internal team
+- Can communicate in Japanese with our internal teams

 ## Why it would be awesome to work with us

-- We are a distributed team in a multi cultural environment 40+ engineers from 9 nationalities
+- We are a distributed team in a multi cultural environment 45+ engineers from 9 nationalities
-- 60% engineers from Vietnam
 - 5 SaaS products in production
 - Mix of on-site(40%) and remote (60%)
 - Only work from Mon-Fri